Bangkok Travel Guide

 Dosa King

-Address: 153/7, Sukhumvit Rd, Soi -11/1 Bangkok
+Address: 153/7, Sukhumvit Rd, Soi- 11/1 Bangkok

 Food Type: Indian

-The very popular South Indian aromatic cuisine known as Dosa is a Punjabi dish traditionally eaten with the hands, consisting of a rice and lentil pancake, crepe or tortilla traditionally folded with a potato curry or other savoury filling, and served with a vegetable and lentil broth called sambar.
-Dosa King is ideal for a quick and healthy meal for those exploring Sukhumvit.
-Open daily for lunch and dinner.
+The very popular South Indian aromatic cuisine known as is a Punjabi dish traditionally eaten with the hands.
+Consisting of a rice and lentil pancake, crepe or tortilla, folded with a potato curry or other savoury filling, and served with a vegetable and lentil broth called .
+A purely vegetarian restaurant in Bangkok, Dosa King is ideal for a quick and healthy meal for those exploring Sukhumvit.
+Open daily for lunch and dinner.<br /><br />

-Address: 22 Th Phra Athit, Banglamphu Bangkok
+Address: 18 Th Phra Athit Bangkok

-Just around the corner from the bustling backpacker district the quiet coffee shop is a great stop for breakfast or early lunch.
-The dark wooden interior transports diners to old Siam although omelettes and baguettes are often welcome tastes of the west.
+Just around the corner from the bustling backpacker district, this quiet coffee shop is a great stop for breakfast or early lunch.
+The dark wooden interior transports diners to old Siam, although omelettes and baguettes are often welcome tastes of the west.
+Ricky's recently moved down the street, and the new location has added Mexican food to the menu.
+Open 8am to 11pm.<br /><br />

 Lemongrass